 Changing Modes Automatically for Ultimate User Peace of Mind

 As well as its inverter technology and Wind-Free™ Mode, the 2020 Wind-Free™ Air Conditioner features other innovative features designed to help reduce users’ electricity bills.
-When users are not in the room, the device’s motion sensor automatically detects the absence and switches into Wind-Free™ Mode and raises the desired temperature to save up to 43% more energy.3 The unit’s ECO Mode also reduces the air conditioner’s RPM by up to 35% of its regular rate to reduce electricity consumption if it detects that there are few people in the room or that the ambient temperature is low.4
+The unit’s ECO Mode also reduces the air conditioner’s RPM by up to 35% of its regular rate to reduce electricity consumption if it detects that there are few people in the room or that the ambient temperature is low.3

 The AI Auto Cooling feature learns users’ preferred temperature and creates an optimal operation mode.
 “The AI Auto Cooling feature will provide users with an optimal setting,” explained Son.
 “The more users use it, the more it learns about your preferences.
 I encourage users to use this feature often so that they can easily and automatically enjoy their favorite temperatures without having to flip through settings, wasting energy.”

 Users can reduce energy consumption even more with SmartThings.
 Users can turn off their air conditioner remotely and keep track of their daily, weekly and monthly electricity usage with the SmartThings app.
 In addition, the ‘My Schedule’ feature of SmartThings lets users set their air conditioner’s operation time, mode, temperature and fan speed remotely.

 A Better Future for All With Air Conditioner Innovation